Gizra/og/README.txt

   example, node/add/group-content?gids_node[]=4&gids_user[]=3&gids_group[]=5,6,7
   The above URL will select the group with node ID 4, and the group with user ID 3, and the groups with the unique group ID 5, 6 and 7.
-  Note that the actaul entity of group ID 5, 6 and 7 can be any entity (e.g. nodes or users).
+  Note that the actual entity of group ID 5, 6 and 7 can be any entity (e.g. nodes or users).